 Peter da Cruz (guitar, banjo, mandolin, vocals) has lived in New York and South Africa.
 He learned guitar from his father, who fled segregated Chesterbrook, Virginia as a teen to tour post-war Europe with military, jazz, rock, and flamenco bands.
 A student of music, history, literature, and philosophy, Peter inaugurated Burning Horse in 2012 with a series of demos recorded on an old Tascam 4-Track, combining influences ranging from Merle Travis to Hart Crane.
-He also contributes bass and guitar to Cavalry, and writes short fiction under the banner Confetti War.
+He also contributes bass to Tim & Rosa, and writes short fiction under the banner Confetti War.

 Jason Glassman (keys, vocals) took to keys early in New Jersey, drawing influences from jazz and fusion.
 Jason adds unexpected tonalities to Burning Horse recordings, his modal approach finding expression through a toolkit of vintage instruments.
 His debut solo recording, Scenes From The Next, fuses rock, funk, and electronic roots from the 70s through present day.